panva/draft-skokan-oauth-discovery-migrations/draft-skokan-oauth-discovery-migrations.md

 --- abstract

-This document defines a mechanism for OAuth 2.0 Authorization Servers that support RFC8414 (OAuth 2.0 Authorization Server Metadata) to optionally indicate the availability of new metadata and an opt-in mechanism for clients to retrieve and use the updated metadata.
+This document defines a mechanism for OAuth 2.0 Authorization Server Metadata {{!RFC8414}} to optionally indicate the availability of updated metadata and a mechanism for an OAuth 2.0 client to retrieve and use the updated metadata.
+The updated metadata can be used for endpoint migration purposes or gradual rollout of new authorization server features.

 --- middle